 In this context, the idea of colonising the borderlands with 'true' Italians became increasingly popular throughout the 1930s.
 Yet although the regime did scale up land settlement efforts, these never really replaced more traditional assimilationist tools, notably through the school system.
-On the contrary, throughout the 1930s, the regime promoted assimilation by extending the presence of fascist entertainment, youth and welfare organisation in the new provinces to boost the allogeni's identification with the regime as well as their Italianisation.^{xxi} Furthermore, land colonisation was conceived as complementary, rather than alternative, to assimilation.
-The purpose was not to fully replace the allogeni, but rather to dismantle the demographic advantage they held in the region - as a local majority - in order to surround them with an Italian environment that would 'eventually absorb them'.^{xxii}
+On the contrary, throughout the 1930s, the regime promoted assimilation by extending the presence of fascist entertainment, youth and welfare organisation in the new provinces to boost the allogeni's identification with the regime as well as their Italianisation.
+Furthermore, land colonisation was conceived as complementary, rather than alternative, to assimilation.
+The purpose was not to fully replace the allogeni, but rather to dismantle the demographic advantage they held in the region - as a local majority - in order to surround them with an Italian environment that would 'eventually absorb them'. xii

 While the fascists declared that the allogeni could not but assimilate, they also deeply distrusted them.
 This profound strain between inclusion and mistrust runs as a red-thread throughout the history of interwar fascist rule in South Tyrol and Venezia Giulia, generating the consistent ambivalence at the core of the difficult relationship between the regime and its minorities.
 The Prefect of Trieste Giovanni Gasti, for instance, openly shared his concerns towards the integration of the allogeni in a 1926 message to the Ministry of the Interior.
-There he warned against the 'double, treacherous' character of the allogeni, who simulated loyalty to Italy and respect for the law, when in reality they did all they could to strengthen Slovenian sentiments.xxiii Some minority MPs lamented this attitude in a 1927 memorandum to Mussolini where they admitted having the impression that 'the population and its representatives are treated as enemies...held, as much as possible, away from the administration of the affairs that concern it'. xiv Practice confirmed their suspect.
+There he warned against the 'double, treacherous' character of the allogeni, who simulated loyalty to Italy and respect for the law, when in reality they did all they could to strengthen Slovenian sentiments. wiii Some minority MPs lamented this attitude in a 1927 memorandum to Mussolini where they admitted having the impression that 'the population and its representatives are treated as enemies...held, as much as possible, away from the administration of the affairs that concern it'. wiv Practice confirmed their suspect.
 Although it was rare, some allogeni did become committed fascist and even made some inroads within the party.
 Yet they kept being deemed suspicious throughout the dictatorship.
 An illuminating story in this respect is that of Massimiliano Markart, who, as podestá of Merano, had enjoyed a brilliant record as administrator and as fascist.
-Despite being respected by many and held in high esteem by Mussolini himself, pressure to remove him from his position piled up and in 1935 he was forced to leave.
-As a colleague, who had taken Markart's defence in the local fight to remove him, noted, 'if we give to the good Italian citizens of German nationality the impression to always and systematically distrust them because of their nationality....no German will become loyal to us, and we will fatally remain few and isolated individuals in a bluntly hostile environment', which is exactly what happened.xxv
+Despite being respected by many and held in high esteem by Mussolini himself, pressure to remove him, noted, 'if we give to the good Italian citizens of German nationality the impression to always and systematically distrust them because of their nationality....no German will become loyal to us, and we will fatally remain few and isolated individuals in a bluntly hostile environment', which is exactly what happened.